YangCatalog/deployment/README.md

 You can find official YANG Catalog website [here](https://yangcatalog.org).

+For accessing YANG Catalog's API directly, you can use [ycclient](https://github.com/earies/ycclient).

 # Deployment
 Main repository to start up all the pieces of YANG Catalog